KU-SKE17/ku-polls/README.md

 # Ku-polls

-Ku polls web is a wbe application use to creating polls/surveys for Kasetsart students and staff.
+Ku polls web is a web application use to creating polls/surveys for Kasetsart students and staff.

 If you have any questions about Ku-polls please go to one of the following places: